On $\mathscr{M}$-arrangements of conics and lines with ordinary singularities: Abstract

 \section{Abstract}

-In this paper, we study combinatorial aspects of reduced plane curves known as $\mathscr{M}$-curves.
-This notation is a natural generalization of maximizing plane curves which are well-known in the theory of algebraic surfaces.
-We focus here on $\mathscr{M}$-arrangements of conics and lines with ordinary singularities of multiplicity less than five and we provide various numerical constraints on their existence, particularly in terms of their weak combinatorics.
-Moreover, we study in detail the scenario when our $\mathscr{M}$-arrangements consist of lines and just one conic.
+In this paper we study combinatorial aspects of reduced plane curves known as $\mathscr{M}$-curves.
+This notion is a natural generalization of maximizing plane curves, which are well-known in the theory of algebraic surfaces.
+We focus on $\mathscr{M}$-arrangements of conics and lines with ordinary singularities of multiplicity at most four.
+We provide numerical constraints on their existence, especially in terms of weak combinatorics, and then study in detail the case of arrangements consisting of one conic and lines.
+We also construct a new example with one conic and eleven lines, prove boundedness results for real arrangements of this type, and record a regularity consequence for the associated Milnor algebra and module of Jacobian syzygies.